About the WIM

 Financial-grade API – The OpenID Financial-grade API is an authorization and authentication scheme designed for high-risk environments, for instance for financial applications.
 It is based on OAuth 2.0, but extended by various new security mechanisms for providing a secure flow under a stronger attacker model.
 Suggested by the OpenID Foundation, we analyzed the Financial-grade API with all of its security extensions.
 Our analysis revealed several attacks not only on the Financial-grade API itself but also on some of the new security mechanisms (e.g., PKCE, mTLS, OAuth Token Binding, JARM).
 The results of the analysis were discussed, among others, at the 4th OAuth Security Workshop, and also in a guest blog entry for the OpenID Foundation.
 [S&P2019]

 The first version of the WIM was published at [S&P2014].
 Throughout all further papers we improved and extended the WIM.
 For example, in the [CCS2015] paper, we made several improvements to enable privacy analysis.
-The most recent version of the WIM, including new features, such as WebRTC and WebSockets, can be found in Daniel Fett's PhD thesis [FettPhD2018].
+New features, such as WebRTC and WebSockets, have been added in Daniel Fett's PhD thesis [FettPhD2018].

 Literature and Publications